Trigana Air Flight 267

 Trigana Air Flight 267 was a scheduled passenger flight from Sentani to Oksibil in the eastern Indonesian province of Papua.
 On 16 August 2015, the ATR 42 turboprop operating the service crashed on approach in the Bintang highlands region of Oksibil, killing all 49 passengers and 5 crew members.

 With 54 deaths, it is the deadliest accident involving the ATR 42, and the airline's deadliest accident since its establishment in 1991.

 The Indonesian National Transportation Safety Committee published its final report into the accident in December 2017.

 Deviation from visual approach guidance and visual flight rules without regard to weather and terrain, and the likely deactivation of the EGPWS system contributed directly to the crash, compounded by shortcomings in Trigana Air's safety culture.

 Background

 Aircraft

-The aircraft involved, was an ATR 42-300 registered as PK-YRN with serial number 102 and was powered by two Pratt & Whitney Canada PW120 engines manufactured in 1988 and was acquired by Trigana in 2005.
-Aircraft operated by Trigana Air were involved in fourteen accidents between 1992 and 2016, eleven of which resulted in hull loss.
+The aircraft involved was an ATR 42-300 registered as PK-YRN, with serial number 102 and powered by two Pratt & Whitney Canada PW120 engines manufactured in 1988.
+Trigana Air acquired the aircraft in 2005.
+Aircraft operated by Trigana Air were involved in fourteen accidents between 1992 and 2016, eleven of which resulted in hull losses.